-- Submit a signed Affiliation Agreement for all Experiential Learning Placement locations - Maintain a grade point average of 3.00. - Submit vaccine records. - Submit criminal identification and investigations record checks. - Submit drug test if required by placement location - Submit proof of professional liability insurance coverage in the amount of \$1 million per occurrence and \$3 million aggregate; more if required by the placement location. - Submit proof of health insurance coverage - Submit proof of automobile insurance coverage, where applicable - Adhere to the Union Institute & University Policies Governing Student Conduct.
+- Submit a signed Affiliation Agreement for all Experiential Learning Placement locations. - Maintain a minimum grade point average of 3.00. - Submit vaccine records. - Submit criminal identification and investigations record checks. - Submit drug test if required by placement location. - Submit proof of professional liability insurance coverage in the amount of \$1 million per occurrence and \$3 million aggregate; more if required by the placement location. - Submit proof of health insurance coverage. - Submit proof of automobile insurance coverage, where applicable.
+The university is not responsible for student safety when traveling to, from, or within the experiential learning site. - Adhere to the Union Institute & University Policies Governing Student Conduct. - Students may not be used to replace employees in the experiential learning site.